Cat9kEVPN/cat9k-evpn-ansible/docs/input_dag.rst

                                                 For EVPN AF additional key is used - **"stitching".**

-                                                | In this project next parameters are set by default for both AFs(IPv4 and IPv6):
+                                                | In this project, the next parameters are set by default for

+                                                both AFs (IPv4 and IPv6):

                                                 * 1:1